The Precept Bible Study Method

 Like any course of study, Bible study takes time and should result in a changed life.
 You don’t go to school for any length of time without it changing your life.
 In an even greater way, effective Bible study should result in changes to our moral character, our world-view, our relationships, and our eternity.
 Deuteronomy 32:47, 1 Thessalonians 2:1

-Precept Ministries establishes people in God’s Word using Inductive Bible Study.
+Precept Ministries establishes people in God’s Word using Precept’s Method of Inductive Bible Study.
 “Inductive” means we use the Bible as the primary source of study to learn about God and what the Bible teaches.
 Precept Bible studies and training workshops are designed to equip you with inductive study tools so you can discover truth for yourself.
-(Free Download: Guide to Inductive Bible Study)
+Download your FREE guide to the Precept Bible Study Method now!

 Individual Bible study is the first step.
 In this